miamoh/angular100-labs-2020-02-24/PracticeBonusProblems/2-Quiz/README.md

 * Create a quiz page which uses hover event to reveal an answer

 ## Steps:
-1. In your my-angular-course directory create a new project called `quiz-app`.
+1. In your repos directory create a new project called `quiz-app`.

 2. View the image in this folder, `CSSQuiz.png`